 Accepting SOCAN #1 Award with David Baxter for Martine St. Clair's "Usure De Jours."

-1998 - Lori returns to her roots with Hey Stella, who quickly become a popular fixture on the T.O. club scene.
+1998 - Lori returns to her roots with Hey Stella, who quickly becomes a popular fixture on the T.O. club scene.
 The group includes guitarist David Baxter, bassist Bazil Donovan (Blue Rodeo), and drummer Michelle Josef (Prairie Oyster).
-They released a self-titled album in 2001, and they won NOW Magazine Reader's Choice Award - Best Group.
+They released a self-titled album in 2001 and won NOW Magazine Reader's Choice Award - Best Group.

 2002 – Lori moves from Toronto with her husband and son to Hamilton.
 She frequently works with guitarists Brian Griffith (Emmylou Harris, Willie Nelson, Daniel Lanois), Mike Eastman (Ronnie Hawkins), Randall Hill, and Sean O'Grady.
 She plays a residency at the legendary Corktown Pub.

-Emmylou Harris, Brian Griffith at the Harvest Picnic
+Emmylou Harris and Brian Griffith at the Harvest Picnic

 Hamilton's punk/pop The Evelyn Dicks is founded by Chris Houston, Buckshot Bebee, Jimmy Vapid, and Cleave Anderson, with all three songwriters contributing to lead singer duties and songwriting.